New to nonprofit accounting? No problem!

-- In a few months, how will you know how much money is left of this $5,000?
+- In a few months, how will you know how much money you have left from this $5,000?

 - How can you assure the grantor that those dollars were used for the correct purpose?

-Pro tip: Some business accounting software will mask funds as classes or categories to track income and expense, but beware… its very difficult to find out how much money is remaining in your fund (the fund balance).
+Pro tip: Some business accounting software will mask funds as classes or categories to track income and expenses.
+But beware, it’s very difficult to find out how much money is remaining in your fund (the fund balance).

-Want to see more?
+Want to learn more?
 Sign up and we will send you the entire course through email.
-We’ll delve deeper into the subject!
-We’ll talk on how to set up your chart of accounts, what to manage in your accounting on a day to day basis, and so much more!
+We’ll discuss how to set up your chart of accounts, what to manage in your accounting on a day-to-day basis, and so much more.